 Property Description

 Old password Password valid until now.

 New password and password confirmation New password for the system user to log on to the database.

 Show passwords Passwords are not masked.

-Try to update existing synchronization projects One Identity Manager checks all the synchronization projects and tries to update the password.
-The password is only changed in synchronization projects that are connected with the database through an application server.
+Try to update One Identity Manager checks all the synchronization projects and tries

+Property Description existing to update the password.
+The password is only changed in synchronsynchronization ization projects that are connected with the database through an applicprojects ation server.